1. Purpose of policy

 9. Repairs Maintenance and Servicing

-9.1 Asset Management Services will specify the authorised qualified repairer for University Vehicles.
+9.1 Facilities Management will specify the authorised qualified repairer for University Vehicles.
 No unauthorised upgrades or features are to be added to any University Vehicle without permission.

 10. Eligibility for private use